billbrod/foveated-metamers/README.md

       correct the paths, so this is not a problem.
-    - It is possible that `snakemake` will get confused when you switch machines and decide that it wants to re-run steps because the file modification timestamps appear out of order.
-To prevent this, use the same trick as
+    - It is possible that `snakemake` will get confused when you switch machines and decide that it wants to re-run steps because the file modification timestamps appear out of order (this might happen, in particular, because of `TEXTURE_DIR`, which is used at the very beginning of the workflow;
-      above: append `--allowed-rules embed_bitmaps_into_figures main_figures
+      point it to something old or non-existant to avoid this!).
+To prevent this, use the same trick as above: append `--allowed-rules embed_bitmaps_into_figures main_figures appendix_figures` to any
-      appendix_figures` to any `snakemake` command to ensure that it will only run the embedding rule.
+      `snakemake` command to ensure that it will only run the embedding rule.

 Reproducing someone else's research code is hard and, in all likelihood, you'll run into some problem.
 If that happens, please [open an